medically reviewed by Dr Godmi Tresa

 Since you get constantly exposed to the scent of your breath, which is not considered a hazard, your olfactory system adapts and no longer detects it.

 You must be familiar with the old trick of breathing into and smelling your hand, as shown in TV shows.
-However, contrary to Hollywood's portrayal, this method could be more reliable.
+However, in contrast to Hollywood's portrayal, this method could be more reliable.

-A more effective way to manually assess your breath is to lick the inside of your wrist and smell it.
-The scent of your breath on your skin will be more apparent and discernible to your nose.
+The more effective way to manually assess your breath is to lick the inside of your wrist and smell it.
+The scent of your breath on your skin will be clearer and more visible to your nose.
 Nevertheless, it's worth noting that even this technique may be partially foolproof.

-If you suspect that your breath may be unpleasant, there are several methods you can use to confirm this:
+If you suspect that your breath may be terrible, there are some methods you can use to confirm this:

 • At Home

-Additionally, using a tongue scraper can be helpful in both detecting and alleviating bad breath.
+You can ask a trusted friend to tell you if your breath is fresh or not.
+You can also use a tongue scraper, which will help you both identify and reduce bad breath.
 You can determine whether your breath is odorous by scraping the back of your tongue, which is often a source of bad breath, and smelling the scraper.
-Consider incorporating tongue brushing or scraping into your daily oral hygiene routine if it has an unpleasant smell.
+If you find any unpleasant smell, consider including tongue brushing or scraping into your daily oral hygiene routine.

 • Gauze Test